lidofinance/lido-improvement-proposals/LIPS/lip-12.md

 ### An execution layer rewards vault contract

 The proposed `LidoExecutionLayerRewardsVault` vault contract is devoted for the EL-rewards collecting.
 Transactions priority fee collected by setting the the vault contract address as a coinbase (`feeRecipient`).
-MEV rewards could be collected by the two ways simultenously: the first one require coinbase setup too but the second presumes that payloads builders may include an explicit transaction which transfers MEV shares to the `feeRecipient` in the payload.
+MEV rewards could be collected by the two ways simultaneously: the first one require coinbase setup too but the second presumes that payloads builders may include an explicit transaction which transfers MEV shares to the `feeRecipient` in the payload.
 Thus, `LidoExecutionLayerRewardsVault` has the payable `receive` function which accepts incoming ether.

 **We can't recover accidentally sent by someone outside the Lido NOs set ether.**